 While courts will consider all of these factors and sometimes more during a child support modification hearing, how much weight they give to each factor, and their resulting decisions, often depends greatly upon the ability of your child support attorney to present your case, your individual needs and interests, and how they specifically relate to your child’s education.

-Our child support modification attorneys are prepared to thoroughly review you and your family’s unique situation, and work with you to present the most effective and compelling case possible to the courts in any child support modification matter in order to ensure your financial status and future is properly taken into account by the court when making their final decision.
+Our child support modification attorneys are prepared to thoroughly review your family’s unique situation, and work with you to present the most effective and compelling case possible to the courts in any child support modification matter in order to ensure your financial status and future is properly taken into account by the court when making their final decision.

-Contact Our Morristown Child Support Lawyers Today
+Contact Our College Education and Child Support Lawyers Today

 Our unique approach to conflict resolution focuses on finding solutions which ensure the stability of the families involved, rather than over-litigating matters and sowing strife and resentment, costing families precious relationships and resources needed to protect their futures, and the futures of their children.
-However, when the situation calls for it, we have also proven to be tenacious litigators for our clients when negotions break down, and court intervention becomes necessary.
+However, when the situation calls for it, we have also proven to be tenacious litigators for our clients when negotiations break down, and court intervention becomes necessary.